guillp/requests_oauth2client/README.md

 As a result, the AS returns a DPoP token.
 3. Third request is sent to the target API, with the DPoP token obtained at step 2, and a DPoP proof that does not yet contain a `nonce`.
-   The response from this call is a `401` with at least those 2 response headers:
+   The response from this call is a `401` with at least these 2 response headers:

    - a `WWW-Authenticate: DPoP error="use_dpop_nonce"` header, indicating that a DPoP `nonce` is requested,
    - and a `DPoP-Nonce` header containing the `nonce` to use.